-The Company has prepared the accompanying unaudited condensed consolidated financial statements in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and with the rules and regulations of the Securities and Exchange Commission (the "SEC") related to a Quarterly Report on Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by GAAP for annual financial statements.
-The consolidated financial statements include the accounts of Transdel and its wholly owned subsidiary, Transdel Pharmaceuticals Holdings, Inc. (formerly known as Trans-Pharma Corporation).
+The Company has prepared the accompanying condensed consolidated financial statements in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and with the rules and regulations of the Securities and Exchange Commission (the "SEC") related to a Quarterly Report on Form 10-Q and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and disclosures required by GAAP for annual financial statements.
+The condensed consolidated financial statements include the accounts of Transdel and its wholly owned subsidiary, Transdel Pharmaceuticals Holdings, Inc. (formerly known as Trans-Pharma Corporation).
 All significant intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of June 30, 2009, the results of operations for three and six months ended June 30, 2009 and 2008, and cash flows for the six months ended June 30, 2009 and 2008, fairly stated.
-The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2008 contained in Form 10-K filed on March 26, 2009 with the SEC.
+In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of March 31, 2010, the results of operations for three months ended March 31, 2010 and 2009, fairly stated.
+We have evaluated subsequent events through the filing date of this Form 10-Q and determined that no subsequent events have occurred that would require recognition in the condensed consolidated financial statements or disclosure in the notes thereto other than as disclosed in the accompanying notes.
+The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2009 contained in Form 10-K filed on March 31, 2010 with the SEC.
 Interim operating results are not necessarily indicative of operating results for the full year.